abbat/medit/README.md

 I'm not sure we need it:

 * keep compatibility with gtk-2
-* keep compatibility with windows
-* fix python bindings
 * migrate to mordern build system instead autotools (CMake?)
+* migrate from glade to native code (remove python preprocessor from xml to c)

+### remove

+* keep compatibility with windows / darwin - I can not test & support it
+* python bindings - EOL & removed with python2